pryv/lib-cocoa/Readme.md

 	NSArray *keys = [NSArray arrayWithObjects:@"channelId", @"level", nil];
 	NSArray *permissions = [NSArray arrayWithObject:[NSDictionary dictionaryWithObjects:objects forKeys:keys]];

-After this preparation, you actually request an access token with this method :
+After this preparation, you actually request an access token with these two lines :

+	[PYClient setDefaultDomainStaging];
 	[PYWebLoginViewController requestAccessWithAppId:@"pryv-sdk-osx-example"
                                      andPermissions:permissions
-                                           delegate:self,
+                                           delegate:self
                                            withWebView:&myWebView];

-Notice that you pass the reference of your WebView object which will be displayed where you located it asking for username and password.
+The first one is needed whenever you need to (re-)log a user.
+Notice in the second method that you pass the reference of your WebView object which will be displayed where you located it asking for username and password.
 If everything went good, you'll manage the response in the delegate method :

 	- (void) pyWebLoginSuccess:(PYAccess*)pyAccess {
 	    NSLog(@"Signin With Success %@ %@",pyAccess.userID,pyAccess.accessToken);